neondatabase/website/content/docs/functions/jsonb_array_elements.md

 ---
-title: Postgres jsonb_array_elements function
+title: Postgres jsonb_array_elements() function
-subtitle: "Expands a JSONB array into a set of rows."
+subtitle: Expands a JSONB array into a set of rows
 enableTableOfContents: true
 ---